PyPA Members, And How To Join¶

 Anyone is welcome to (while following licensing terms) use PyPA projects.

-Anyone is welcome to (while following the PyPA’s Contributor Code of Conduct) contribute patches, bug reports, feature requests, ideas, questions, answers, and similar information in our GitHub organization and Bitbucket organization repositories, and discuss issues and plans with us in the Packaging category on discuss.python.org and on the distutils-sig mailing list.
+Anyone is welcome to (while following the :ref:`Code of Conduct`_) contribute patches, bug reports, feature requests, ideas, questions, answers, and similar information in our GitHub organization and Bitbucket organization repositories, and discuss issues and plans with us in the Packaging category on discuss.python.org and on the distutils-sig mailing list.

 attain PyPA project membership for your project (for which you are already a maintainer)

-attain maintainership in a project that is already a PyPA member project
+attain maintainership or triage permissions in a project that is already a PyPA member project

-PyPA member projects each make their own decisions regarding granting maintainer rights.
-PEP 609, if accepted, would not alter this.
+PyPA member projects each make their own decisions regarding granting maintainer and triager rights to individuals.